ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

-How to install the benchmark driver :
+Install :
 -----------------------------------------------------------------------------------------------------------------------------------------------

-All necessary files required to run the benchmark are saved to the 'dist' folder of the project.
+All necessary components are saved to folder : 'dist/'.
+SPB can be started from the 'dist/'.

-Optionally you can install the additinal reference datasets :
-    - download project ldbc_semanticpub_bm_additional_datasets from https://github.com/ldbc/ldbc_spb_optional_datasets and unzip all files to folder data/datasets
+Additinal reference datasets can also be added - by downloading (https://github.com/ldbc/ldbc_spb_optional_datasets) and unziping them to folder 'data/datasets/'

 Benchmark Phases :